atom/atom/docs/getting-started.md

 Atom windows are scoped to a single directory on disk.
 If you launch Atom from the command line via the `atom` command and don't specify a path, Atom opens a window for the current working directory.
-The current window's directory will be visible as the root of the tree view at the left, and also serve as the context for all file-related operations.
+The current window's directory will be visible as the root of the tree view on the left, and also serve as the context for all file-related operations.

 #### Finding Files